0xStarcat/react-leaflet-marker-stack/README.md

 `Icons` should be an array consisting of a specific object shape to customize the icons.

+(example: `{ color: 'red', iconSize: [12, 8], iconAnchor: [6, 4] }`)

 - color: can be any CSS color property
 - iconSize: is an array containing [Width, Height] values
 - iconAnchor: is an array containing [X, Y] offsets of the icon.
 - border: can be any CSS border property (ex: `red solid 1px`)

+## Credit

-Credit to [react-leaflet-distance-marker](https://github.com/fullhdpixel/react-leaflet-distance-marker) for a largely copied react-leaflet plugin example
+Credit to [react-leaflet-distance-marker](https://github.com/fullhdpixel/react-leaflet-distance-marker) which I used as an example to create a React-Leaflet plugin and to
 ) and [Leaflet.Marker.Stack](https://github.com/IvanSanchez/Leaflet.Marker.Stack)
-] for providing the source for the actual non-react plugin.
+for providing the source for the actual non-react plugin.